openlibhums/memory-alpha/content/support/guides/account-set-up-placeholder.md

-title: Set up an Account on Janeway
+title: Set up an account on Janeway

-# Set up an Account on Janeway
+# Set up an account on Janeway

 ## Account without a submission